 In multiple reports, the J.P.
-Morgan Research team explores the future of 5G, what telecommunication carriers are doing and how this technology will ultimately disrupt the industry.
+Morgan Global Research explores the future of 5G, what telecommunication carriers are doing and how this technology will ultimately disrupt the industry.

 But besides this, not much for a long time, according to Philip Cusick, head of U.S. Telecom Services and Communications Infrastructure Research at J.P.
 Morgan.